A deep dive at getting Mixpanel right

 I set some super properties as well, properties that are sent with every event.
 Set the platform on which the event happens: iOS, Android and Web.
 There is not a single property in Mixpanel that tracks the platform.
 On iOS, you can see the SDK version, on Web the browser, but it is good to be able to segment on a single property.
 For example to filter your funnel.
 I also track if a customer is a paying customer, so I can see how paying customers act differently than non-paying customers, by setting a super property like Premium to true (or false).

 How Cocoon tracks the Pirate Metrics in Mixpanel

-Cocoon is a platform that helps you find meaningful jobs at fast growing companies.
-It is a two-sides platform with both companies and job-seekers.
+Cocoon is a platform that helps you find meaningful jobs at fast-growing companies.
+It is a two-sided platform with both companies and job-seekers.
 When the job seeker likes a job and the company likes the job seeker, a match is made and it is possible to start a chat.
 To make this article not too complicated, I will only show you the job seeker side.

 Cocoon’s funnel is the following (these are the actual event names I copied from Mixpanel):

 - Login (Cocoon uses Linkedin as the sole way to register, so Login and Signup are the same)

 * Event properties: Profile: Linkedin (just in case another network is added in the future)